Gaurav-Sharma21/Gaurav-Sharma21/README.md

 **Machine Learning Engineer | Software Developer**

-I am a recent Master’s graduate from the **University of Freiburg**, specializing in the field of **Physics Informed Neural Networks**.
+I am a Master’s graduate from the **University of Freiburg**, specializing in the field of **Physics Informed Neural Networks**.
 I bridge the gap between traditional engineering principles and modern AI to build robust, physically consistent models.

 -  **Master's Thesis:** "Developing a Novel Thermo-mechanical Physics-Informed Neural Network for Fatigue Life Prediction in Composite Materials"
 -  **Core Expertise:** Deep Learning, Scientific ML (SciML), and Numerical Optimization.